Posted by Janine Griffiths

 What is a care act assessment?
 Nurse in blue medical uniform with clipboard talking to elderly man

-If you are a care seeker or you are searching for a care provider on behalf of a loved one, then you will probably have heard the phrase ‘Care Act Assessment’ or ‘care assessment.’
+If you are a care seeker or you are searching for a care provider on behalf of a loved one, then you will probably have heard the phrase ‘Care Act Assessment’, 'Care Needs Assessment', or ‘Care Assessment.’

 Regardless of whether you are entitled to help with care costs or you are self-funding your own care, a Care Act Assessment is usually one of the first steps in the process of identifying the type of care you need and finding a provider.